alserembani94/neo-corrad-v1/README.md

 ## 🌟 Features

 - **Vue 3:** We are using the latest Vue to serve you the latest feature offered in the market.
 For more information, you can visit [Vue 3 documentation](https://v3.vuejs.org/guide/introduction.html).
-- **Typescript:** Cored is built using Typescript, so you can comfortably type your code without having to worry about type-related bugs.
+- **Typescript:** Corrad is built using Typescript, so you can comfortably type your code without having to worry about type-related bugs.
 - **Modern Admin Panel:** Elegant, minimalistic, entirely customizable components, crafted carefully using SCSS preprocessors.
 You can costumized it globally or at component level.
 - **Vuex State Management:** State management can be easily modularized to your needs!
 For more information on how to use Vuex 4, you can visit [Vuex 4 documentation guide](https://next.vuex.vuejs.org/).